Dance in the Broad General Education

 S2 Option (1 x Double Period per week)

-Students who elect to study Dance in S2 will develop their core technique in Contemporary dance and explore several other dance styles including Jazz, Hip Hop and Ballet.
-The course aims to develop the dancers' strength and flexibility while introducing dance as an expressive tool.
+Students who elect to study Dance in S2 will develop their core technique in Ballet, and will focus on periods of study covering a range of other dance styles including contemporary, jazz and hip-hop dance.
+The course aims to develop the dancers' strength, technique and flexibility while introducing dance as an expressive tool.
 Students experiment with choreographic techniques to create dance pieces for performance at school events.
 Students learn to work together to create effective dance performances.
 Throughout the year students have opportunities to experiment with using makeup and costume to enhance a performance.

 S3 Option (3 times per week)

 Students may choose to study Dance in S3 where they will follow Level 4 Experiences and Outcomes.
-Technical classes in Jazz, Contemporary and Hip Hop dance styles are taught, and choreography is continually explored as the pupils continue to build their technical skills.
+Technical and performance classes in Jazz, Contemporary and Hip Hop dance styles are taught alongside a core Ballet technique class, and expressive choreography is explored on a deeper level .
 Opportunities are available to participate in regular performances and pupils benefit from the expertise of visiting professionals.

 Senior Phase Dance